Deployer

 Run the following commands to build the binary:

-To get started with op-deployer, you need to create an intent file that outlines your desired chain configuration.
-You can use the built-in op-deployer utility to generate this file.
-Just run the following command to create an example intent file for a development chain:
+To get started with op-deployer, create an intent file that defines your desired chain configuration.
+Use the built-in op-deployer utility to generate this file:

 This command will create a directory called .deployer in your current working directory containing the intent file and an empty state.json file. state.json is populated with the results of your deployment, and never needs to be edited directly.

-Your intent file will look something like this:
+Your intent file will need to be modified to your parameters, but it will initially look something like this:

 l1ChainID = 11155111 # The chain ID of the L1 chain you'll be deploying to